 Recommendations for Future Work: Continue working with Groundwater District #2, including funding annual water well sampling and analyzing this high-priority data.
-KCC will be overseeing the installation of the new wells in early 2023.
 KCC Staff attends many meetings and conferences regarding the work being done regarding Burrton and continues to do so.
-KCC will work with multiple agencies evealuating the new data obtained from the new wells and the 2023 sampling.
+KCC is assembling a small drilling package for groundwater contamination in the northwest just outside the IGUCA due to a new complaint filed with the KCC and GMD2.
+KCC is working with GMD2 on investigating this area.
+Future monitoring well installations are also being discussed with GMD2, prioritizing eastern edge delineation and internal plume delineation in the center of the IGUCA.